Snow

 For example, few people would suspect someone is living in a van that looks like this:

-In contrast, it’s easy to imagine someone living in a van that looks like this:
+Conversely, it’s easy to imagine someone living in this:

 My van is somewhere in between.
-The Ford Transit Trail model (new for 2023), was specifically made to be turned into a camper van and comes with a 3.5″ lift to accommodate larger hybrid tires and has windows in back and on the sliding door (among other things).
+The Ford Transit Trail model (new for 2023), was specifically made to be turned into a camper van, comes with a 3.5″ lift to accommodate larger hybrid tires and has windows in back and on the sliding door (among other things).
 And, I’ve already added an air conditioner and vent fan on the roof.
 Still, I think it looks pretty unassuming.
-I may add a couple small solar panels on the roof in the future, but I really want to avoid having stuff hangin off the back or sides like a ladder or bike rack.
-I also went with white partly to look generic (but also because it fits my preference for the classic, minimalist and simple).
+I may add a couple small solar panels on the roof in the future, but I really want to avoid having stuff hangin off the back or sides like a ladder or bike rack that are dead giveaways.
+I also went with white; partly to look generic (but also because it fits my preference for the classic, minimalist and simple).

-Anyhow, no matter how stealthy your rig looks, the main point is not to be an eyesore (like unfortunately many vans out there are), and to be respectful wherever you decide to park for the night.
+No matter how stealthy your rig, the main point is not to be an eyesore (like unfortunately many vans out there), and to be respectful wherever you decide to park for the night.
 If you arrive after dark, leave early in the morning, are quiet and don’t leave trash, then as long as you’re not on private property and not blocking anything, few people would object.

 The Knock

 My preferred parking spot at this point is in a middle-class neighborhood.
-Ritzy residential areas often don’t have street parking, and may have no-parking signs and higher security.
-Poorer areas, on the other hand, are often scary looking.
-The Goldilocks Zone is a medium income area, with some space between houses and a few cars already parked on the street.
+Ritzy residential areas may have no-parking signs and higher security.
+Poorer areas, on the other hand, are often scary feeling.
+The Goldilocks Zone is a medium-income area, with some space between houses and a few cars already parked on the street.
 If you park overnight in a place like this, who’s to say you aren’t the friend of some neighbor visiting from out of town?

 Electrical System

-Type of Victron-based component system that’s popular with vanlifers:
+Below is the type of Victron-based component system that’s popular with vanlifers.
+Victron’s motto, unsurprisingly, is Blue Power.

 Daunted

-I’d noticed many people had built component-based systems using blue boxes from Victron, which is a Dutch company known for making reliable marine electronics.
-A YouTuber named Nate Yarbrough has a site called Explorist.life and posts lots of info about how to build van electrical systems like the one pictured above.
-He sells kits which include things like the following:
+I’d noticed many people had built component-based systems using blue boxes from Victron; a Dutch company known for making reliable marine electronics.
+A guy named Nate Yarbrough has a site called Explorist dot Life, and posts lots of info on how to build van electrical systems like the one pictured above.
+He sells kits which include things like:

 - lithium batteries